-Labradors have stood at #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!
+Labradors have been #1 in the list of most popular dog breeds in the US for more than 26 consecutive years!

 They’re playful, social, and loved by all.
-However, there are one particular species of Labrador that are much disliked.
+However, there is one particular Labrador that is not well-liked.

 This species looks and behaves exactly like any other lab.
 But one unique feature that they possess is a shimmering silver coat.

-So why is it that so many people hate the ‘silver’ lab in particular?
+So why is it that so many people don’t like the ‘silver’ lab?